Wish-Lin/Cinis-Inquisitio/README.md

 **After downloading, please read "Usermanual.txt" for details on how to use this program**

-# v0.9 note:
+# v0.9.1 note:

-This version of the program is still in not optimized yet, thus it can only deal with ashes with a bounding box smaller than 1000x1000, anything bigger than that will almost always result in it crashing.
+This version of the program can deal with ashes with the size of about 5000x5000 without any problems.
+The theoretical upper limit is 63245x63245.

-This size limit will be improved in the next version once it is more optimized.

 **Bug: For stable objects that consists of smaller still lives mentioned above, the still lives will be counted and deleted.
 Example: Any "xxx on dock" will have its still life part removed and only the dock left.
 2 of the 3 states of pulsar contains blinkers and ships respectively, making the same bug occur.**

 Depending on your computer's efficiency, the program may take a while to finish analyzing.

-v0.9 Release date: 2021/12/11
+v0.9.1 Release date: 2021/12/28